-This command allows you to enter word 0 and word 1 of the WWPN or WWNN from the keyboard or a barcode scanner to update a specified adapter's non-volatile parameters (NVPARMS) with a new WWPN or WWNN.
+This command allows you to enter word 0 and word 1 of the WWPN or WWNN from the keyboard or a barcode scanner to update a specified adapter's NVPARMS with a new WWPN or WWNN.
 The new WWPN and WWNN are used the next time the adapter is discovered.
 The adapter stores the original WWPN and WWNN in another region of the memory so it can be used to identify the adapter as it was manufactured.
 The WWN can also be read with a barcode scanner.

-Write WWN prompts for the WWPN and WWNN cannot be used in a script file.
+The Write WWN prompts for the WWPN and WWNN cannot be used in a script file.
 The scriptwwnn and scriptwwpn commands use values entered with the command and can be used in a script file.

-Caution: Use the writewwn command with caution.
-If you use the same WWPN or WWNN on more than one adapter in a fabric, unpredictable results may occur.

-Note: Word 0 of WWNN and WWPN names must follow one of the following formats:
+- Caution: Use the writewwn command with caution.
+If you use the same WWPN or WWNN on more than one adapter in a fabric, unpredictable results may occur. - Note: Word 0 of WWNN and WWPN names must follow one of the following formats: - 1 0 0 0 0 x x x 2 x x x x x x x x 3 x x x x x x x 5 x x x x x x x oslpcfg writewwn n=<adapter number>